 Cost of living: $36,800

-It’s easy to find good food and small shops in the downtown area of the city, too.
+It's easy to find good food and small shops in the city's downtown area, too.
 You can take in a show at the Kauffman Center for the Performing Arts or head off to one of the golf courses nearby.
-Being just outside of Kansas City means you have access to a wide range of amenities.
+Being just outside Kansas City gives you access to a wide range of amenities.

 Paso Robles, California